 Visiting Lectureship in Human Rights

+The University of Alberta Visiting Lectureship in Human Rights is envisioned as one of the preeminent annual events held at the University.
 Individuals or organizations that have made outstanding contributions in the field of human rights and human rights protection are invited to deliver a major public lecture in Edmonton.
-They also participate in other significant events at the University of Alberta, the City of Edmonton and the Province of Alberta during their visit.
+During their visit, they also participate in other significant events at the U of A, the City of Edmonton and the Province of Alberta.

 The first Lectureship, held in the fall of 1998, coincided with the 50th anniversary of the United Nations Declaration of Human Rights proclamation.